William Foege ’57 receives Presidential Medal of Freedom from Obama

 “These extraordinary honorees come from different backgrounds and different walks of life,” President Obama said on the White House website.
 “But each of them has made a lasting contribution to the life of our nation.
 They’ve challenged us, they’ve inspired us, and they’ve made the world a better place.
 I look forward to recognizing them with this award.”

 Other notables who will be honored with the award include astronaut John Glenn, former Secretary of State Madeleine Albright, and another Washington state resident, Gordon Hirabayashi, a sociologist and Japanese American who fought against the forced relocation of Japanese American citizens during WWII.

 An Atlanta-based physician and epidemiologist, Foege, 76, helped lead the successful campaign to eradicate smallpox in the 1970s.
 He was appointed director of the Centers for Disease Control and Prevention in 1977 and, with colleagues, founded the Task Force for Child Survival in 1984.
 While at the CDC, he forced drug companies to warn that aspirin may cause the sometimes deadly Reye Syndrome, reacted quickly to alert women to the dangers of toxic shock syndrome and saw the first cases of a frightening new disease in the early 1980s: AIDS.
-Over his career, he has been, quite simply, recognized as one of the most important figures in public health, according to this KPLU story.
+Over his career, he has been, quite simply, recognized as one of the most important figures in public health.

 Shaping the global health care discussion

 Foege became executive director of The Carter Center in 1986 and continues to serve the organization as a senior fellow.
 He has served on the PLU board of regents and received an honorary doctorate from PLU in 2000, when he was the university’s commencement speaker.